Access our quick product overview videos

 This brief tale highlights some of the more exotic issues with international real estate management.
 As a general statement, Europeans are quite independent and insist on a degree of autonomy in running their businesses.
 In managing a far flung international portfolio, it’s wise to have local advisors overseeing projects and lease portfolios, to inject a level of local control in the process.

-· Understand local cultures and practices and attempt to work within them wherever possible.
+Attempt to work within the cultural practices wherever possible.
 Avoid imposing standardized policies and standards; it will only antagonize local management and slow down the process.
 Maintain a level of flexibility and use local advisors to handle lease negotiations and project management activities.
 Consider using advisors that have pan-continental services, with offices in the US to insure coordination.
 Such firms as Jones Lang LaSalle or Cushman and Wakefield are examples of international service firms with a global presence.

-· Be mindful of unique real estate practices.
+Each place has its own set of practice, legal requirements, and transaction procedures when it comes to buying, selling, or renting properties.
+This could mean differences in how contracts are structured, how negotiations happen, or even the laws surrounding property rights, taxes, and ownership.
 For example, in the UK there’s a practice called “upward only rent reviews.”
 This refers to the somewhat bizarre practice of only escalating the rent periodically.
 US practitioners are typically bewildered by these local industry practices.

-· Involve your local advisor in lease and other contract negotiations.
+Their expertise minimizes risk, enhances your negotiating power, and ensures that contracts are aligned with local norms and requirements.
+Whether you’re dealing with lease agreements, vendor contracts, or property management issues, their guidance can help you secure better terms and avoid mistakes.
 Perhaps the greatest risk in negotiations is differences in language.
 I recall negotiating a lease in Japan when my counterpart kept saying “hai,hai,” to many of our deal points.
 I wrongfully interpreted this response as his agreement.
 But I later learned that “hai” means “I understand,” not “I agree.”
 Big difference!

-· Integrate the international portfolio into the over-all real estate database, to provide a company- wide view of the real estate portfolio.
-But have local lease administrators update and maintain the database to insure language, currency, and space accuracy from country to country.
-I would typically designate someone in the country’s finance group to take on this responsibility, and report on a dotted line back to lease admin in the corporate office.
+This provides a company- wide view of the real estate portfolio.
+Make sure to also have local lease administrators update and maintain the database to insure language, currency, and space accuracy from country to country.
+I would typically designate someone in the country’s finance group to take on this responsibility, and report on a dotted line back to the lease admin in the corporate office.

 Visual Lease Logo